FRC-Processing-Lessons/Lesson_1_Main_Loop_Control/README.md

 Throughout the course of this lesson, students...

 1. Will define the behavior for a mandatory, reserved method.

-   a.
-Should know what a procedure is.
+   - Should know what a procedure is.
-   b.
-Should know what it means to define a procedure.
+   - Should know what it means to define a procedure.
-   c.
-Should know what a mandatory, reserved method means.
+   - Should know what a mandatory, reserved method means.
 2. Will use pre-defined environment procedures to:

-   a.
-Change the size of the canvas.
+   - Change the size of the canvas.
-   b.
-Enforce fullscreen rendering of the canvas.
+   - Enforce fullscreen rendering of the canvas.
-   c.
-Change the background color of the canvas.
+   - Change the background color of the canvas.